Kulvinder810/fraud_detection/README.md

 ❌ Databricks not receiving messages?
 ✔️ Check if the consumer script is properly consuming from Kafka by running it manually in Databricks.

-📜 License
-📝 This project is open-source under the MIT License.

 💡 Contributing
 🚀 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you find any bugs or have feature requests.

 👨‍💻 Author
-👤 Your Name
+👤 Kulvinder Singh
-🔗 GitHub Profile
+🔗 github.com/Kulvinder810/
-✉️ Contact: your.email@example.com
+✉️ Contact: kuls810@gmail.com

 🎉 Happy Coding! 🚀🔥
 Let me know if you need any modifications or improvements! 🚀